Post

 Rosalind Franklin

-Rosalind Franklin Rosalind Franklin was a British chemist and crystallographer, best known for her research that was essential to elucidating the structure of DNA.
-During her lifetime, Franklin was not credited for her key role, but years later she is recognized as providing a pivotal piece of the DNA story.
+Rosalind Franklin was a British chemist and crystallographer, best known for her research which was essential to elucidating the structure of DNA.
+During her lifetime, Franklin was not credited for her key role and contributions, but now is rightly recognized as providing a pivotal piece of the DNA story.
 Franklin spent the last five years of her life studying the structure of plant viruses and passed away in 1958.